On the Central Connecticut State University campus, students voiced concerns about a proposed 5 percent increase to tuition and fees.

 "Today we're asking the state to invest in us," Eric Bergenn, the student government president at C.C.S.U., said.

-They said they fear it would add to their student loan debt after graduation.
+Some students said they fear the increase would add to their student loan debt after graduation.

 "I don't have 800 more dollars.
 That's how much the tuition's going to go up.
 It's going to be very difficult for me to pay that," Chris Menapace, a junior at C.C.S.U., said.